 - This camera has all of the motion-capture activation features of some of the other cameras on this list.

-- Users of this camera have the ability to view the security feed not only from their computer, but also on their Smartphone as well.
+- Users of this camera have the ability to view the security feed not only from their computer, but also on their Smartphone.

 - This camera is only compatible with Windows-based PCs for setup.